- Bus Parking Available:

 The park was built during the Great Depression by the Civilian Conservation Corps.
 The former stone-and-timber bathhouse has been renovated and now serves as the Park Center.
 This center has a classroom and historical exhibits as well as a gift shop.

-Paris Mountain has 15 miles of trails for hiking and biking.
-It also has an 8-acre lake where visitors can swim, paddle, and fish.
-Kayak, canoe, and paddleboat rentals are available on weekends.
-The park also has a 15-acre reservoir, accessible by a 2-mile hike.
+Paris Mountain has 15 miles of trails for hiking and mountain biking and a 8-acre lake where visitors can swim, paddle, and fish.
+Kayak, canoe, and pedal-boating rentals are available on weekends.
+The 1,540-acre park also has a 15-acre reservoir, accessible by a 2-mile hike.
 Both lakes have bass, catfish, and bream.

 Visitors can stay overnight at one of the park's 39 paved camp sites, each with individual water and electrical hookups.
 These sites include restroom facilities with hot showers.
 The park also offers trailside camping at 5 sites along the North Lake Loop.
 For larger groups, Camp Buckhorn offers 9 small cabins, each with two sets of bunk beds.
 The central lodge dining area includes a full kitchen and meeting room.